 Police, Fire and Crime Commissioner (PFCC) elections

-The PCC election takes place every four years, with the last one taking place on 25 November 2021 (a by-election following the resignation of the candidate elec ted in May 2021).
-Electors in Selby District elect a PCC for the North Yorkshire Police Area.
+The PFCC election takes place every four years, with the last one taking place on 25 November 2021 (a by-election following the resignation of the candidate elec ted in May 2021).
+Electors in Selby District elect a PFCC for the North Yorkshire Police and Fire Area.
 For results see here.

 Local Government Elections